Skip to main content

 Processing a wire payment involves clearing and settling the transfer:

 • Clearing: The transfer and confirmation of information between the payer and payee.
-All transfers going through a domestic clearing house before they can be settled.
+All transfers must pass through a domestic clearing house before settlement.

 • Settlement: The actual transfer of funds between the payer and payee’s financial institution.